roryashfordbentley/roryashfordbentley.dev/README.md

 The site deploys to [Vercel](https://vercel.com)

+The site Database engine is MongoDB.

 ---

 ## 🚧 Prerequisites

-## Currently the site requires Node/NPM installed locally as the official Payload Docker container node instance is broken.
+The site requires that the user has [mongodb-database-tools](https://www.mongodb.com/docs/database-tools/installation/installation-macos/) installed locally to migrate the database between local and remote server environments.

 ## ➡️ Quickstart